Yiling-Huo/yiling-huo.github.io/tutorials/_posts/2023-02-06-how-to-build-your-personal-website-using-github-pages-and-jekyll.md

 Edit the pages as you see fit: edit _config.yml, edit index.md (or index.html in this case), add pages, add posts in the _posts folder, edit layouts in the _layouts folder, etc.

-After you're done, follow the next steps to deploy your pages.
+After you're done, follow the next steps and deploy your pages.

 > Do not forget to credit the theme creators!